mb0/xelf-go/doc/modules.md

 A loader environment stores module loaders and provides the foundational specs to interact with modules.
 The loader environment loads the module sources and evaluates them to a module file.
-Files provide a url and a list of declared and used modules.
+Files provide a url and a list of imported and exported modules.

 The module and file data structures are part of exp package.
 Every program environment contains root file, and a list of all files and resolves qualified module symbols.

-The `mod` form creates and registers a simple module with a module name and tags of named values and returns void.
+The `module` form creates and registers a simple module with a module name and tags of named values and returns void.
 This form creates a mod env, that resolves its definitions as unqualified names.
 The declared module is available after its declaration in the parent file env.

-The `use` form loads modules into the file env and returns void.
-Use takes constant strings as module paths or tagged paths to alias a specific module.
+The `import` form loads modules into the file env and returns void.
+Import takes constant strings as module paths or tagged paths to alias a specific module.
 The used modules are available after the call in the parent loader env.
 A path fragment can be used to pick specific modules from a file.

-The `export` form loads modules just like the use form but also re-exports used modules.
+The `export` form loads modules just like the import form but also re-exports used modules.

 	# file: /lib/company.com/prod/mod.xelf
-	(mod prod
+	(module prod
 		Prod:<obj ID:int Name:Str>
 	)
 	# file: /home/work/util.xelf
-	(mod util
+	(module util
 		Mode:'dev'
 		DBName:'myproj-dev'
 		Foo:(fn a:str (lower a))
 	)
 	# file: /home/work/main.xelf
-	(use 'company.com/prod' './util')
+	(import 'company.com/prod' './util')
 	(prod.Prod id:1 name:(util.Foo 'test'))

 Discussion
 ----------

 I experienced that using the simple module name as qualifier like go does is very readable and want to use this as default for external modules.
-The use spec can load whole files or pick single modules out and use aliases to resolve naming conflicts with one call.
+The import spec can load whole files or pick single modules out and use aliases to resolve naming conflicts with one call.

 Daql packages dom and qry register module sources that prepare a program and provide extra data.